-At Chris Hudson & Associates, our nursing home abuse lawyers are committed to uncovering and stopping abuse and neglect in facilities in Georgia.
+At The Chris Hudson Law Group, our nursing home abuse and neglect lawyers are committed to uncovering and stopping abuse and neglect in facilities in Georgia.
 Whether the facility’s caregivers refuse to follow protocol or management fails to provide a safe environment or adequate supervision, you could receive compensation for the suffering your loved one endured.
 We believe in seeking justice for victims and their families.
 No one should ever experience what the elderly get exposed to at these facilities every day.
 It’s our goal to ensure those responsible for any misconduct pay the maximum settlement available under Georgia law.

 What Signs of Abuse Should I Look for at the Nursing Home?